Contaminated land: protect yourself from risk

 Contaminated land indemnity policies typically offer long-term protection, often covering the insured party for up to 30 years.
 Some policies provide indefinite cover, lasting for the duration of property ownership.

-The cost of a contaminated land policy varies according to the underwriting team involved and several factors including:
+Contaminated land indemnity policy cost will vary according to the underwriting team involved and several factors including:

 - The level of contamination risk.